"Anong sabi mo?"

 "Ano?"
 His voice rose, sharp as a blade.
 His hands clenched into fists at his sides, his jaw tight with frustration.
 "Gusto mo bang magaya sa mga magulang mo?
 Is that what you want?"

 Papa's voice trembled, filled with anger and something else—something heavier.
 "They can't be together because your father needs to work all alone.
-Because your mother failed to reach her dreams!"
+Because your mother can't even take a step out of that house!"
 He pointed toward the stairs as if accusing me.
 "And look at her now!"

 "Papa—" ayaw ko ng mkarinig ng kahit ano tungkol doon.